GaryJBlake/garyjblake.github.io/content/post/vcf-91-apis/vcf-91-vcf-installer-deploy.md

 ]
 +++

-Once you have validated your JSON specification file, along with the infrastructure validation you can commence the deployment process.
+Once you have validated your JSON specification file, along with the infrastructure validation you are ready to commence the deployment process.
+Once again we pass the JSON specification file as an input to the API request.

 **VCF Installer APIs Used**